 India makes 60% of the world’s vaccines and is home to many major manufacturers.

-“The India Embassy in Phnom Penh is pleased to announce that the Government of India has approved the supply of one hundred thousand doses of COVID-19 vaccines to the Kingdom of Cambodia on an urgent basis” reported the Indian-based Bussiness World.
+“The India Embassy in Phnom Penh is pleased to announce that the Government of India has approved the supply of one hundred thousand doses of COVID-19 vaccines to the Kingdom of Cambodia on an urgent basis” reported the Indian-based Business World.

 The article confirmed the vaccines would be supplied by the Serum Institute of India.
 Other nations set to receive vaccines from India are Bhutan, Maldives, Mauritius, Bahrain, Nepal, Bangladesh, Myanmar, Seychelles and Sri Lanka.

 It was not specified which vaccine Cambodia would receive as India has produced two COVID-19 vaccines.